tranankhanh2302/Widget_Chatbot/README.md

 ## ⚠️ Disclaimer

-- This project is an independently developed, personal open-source extension and is **not affiliated with, endorsed by, or sponsored by Google LLC (Gemini), OpenAI (ChatGPT), or Anthropic (Claude)**.
+- This project is an independently developed, personal open-source extension and is **not affiliated with, endorsed by, or sponsored by Google LLC (Gemini), OpenAI (ChatGPT), Anthropic (Claude), or xAI (Grok)**.
 - The extension runs entirely on the client side; it only interacts with each site's DOM interface and **does not collect, store, or transmit any of the user's personal data or conversation content**.